rm3l/container-scan-to-sarif/README.md

 [Static Analysis Results Interchange Format (SARIF)](https://sarifweb.azurewebsites.net/) reports, so users can navigate their reports in the nice
 "Code Scanning Alerts" interface.

-This is where `container-scan-to-sarif` comes into play, by bridging the gap between Container Scan and GitHub Code Scanning.
+This is where `container-scan-to-sarif` comes into play, by bridging the gap between Container Scan and other tools like GitHub Code Scanning.

-It also started as a learning exercise for myself to use [Golang](https://golang.org/) in practice.
+It also started as a learning exercise for myself to use [Go](https://golang.org/) in practice.

 ## Installation